electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 Luckily, in building the Internet, people have come up with all kinds of conventions and techniques for capturing human stories in ways that machines can process.

-We need to learn those techniques to make machines do what we want, and not break our work.
+We need to learn those techniques to make machines deliver what we intend.

 ## Separating content and design